Mothers

 Ok.

-I’ve heard pregnancy described as a profound and emotional experience.
-The physical capabilities of the female body are truly incredible, and those who are pregnant often form a strong bond with their baby long before it pops out into the world, prepared to go to great lengths to protect it.
-We celebrate the maternal qualities of lovingness, protectiveness, and nurturing.
-We offer pregnant women seats in public places, shower them with gifts when their baby arrives, and celebrate with them as their child grows.
-In all, we honour motherhood and have naturally protective instincts for those who are carrying a child.
+I’ve known pregnancy to be described as a profound and emotional experience.
+The physical capabilities of the female body are truly incredible, and those who are pregnant often form strong bonds with their babies long before they pop out into the world, deeply aware of the lives that are growing inside them and prepared to go to great lengths to protect them.
+As a society, we cherish the 'maternal' qualities of lovingness, protectiveness, and nurturing.
+We offer pregnant women seats in public places, shower them with gifts when their baby arrives, and celebrate with them as their offspring grows.
+In all, we honour motherhood and have naturally protective instincts towards those who are growing new life.

-So returning to the irony of the lamb leg, let’s take a look at how we treat mothers of different species.
+So, returning to the irony of the leg of lamb, let’s take a look at how we treat mothers of different species.

 Cows

 Surely the most exploited of all female bodies.
-Forcibly impregnated, over and over, just to have their babies taken from them within hours or birth.
+Forcibly impregnated, over and over, just to have their babies taken away from them each and every time, within hours of birth.
 That’s after they carried them for 9 months – just like human mothers do.
-Strongly maternal animals, not only do cows then suffer the grief of losing their babies (and there are hundreds of videos online to demonstrate the grief felt at separation), they then endure the indignity and suffering of being hooked up to machines that drain them of the milk their incredible bodies produced to feed and nurture their offspring.
+Strongly maternal animals, not only do cows suffer the grief of losing their babies (and there are hundreds of videos online to demonstrate the anguish displayed at separation), they then endure the indignity and suffering of being hooked up to machines that drain them of the milk their incredible bodies produced to feed and nurture their offspring.
 Lots more on the horror of dairy here.

 Sheep